drewr/postal/README.md

 #### UTF-8

-Postal uses JavaMail under the covers, which defaults to charset `us-ascii`.
+Postal uses JavaMail underneath, which defaults to charset `us-ascii`.
 To set the charset, set the `:type`, like `"text/html; charset=utf-8"`.

 #### Message ID